Pre Game Meal Ideas for Athletes

 When possible, schedule your pre-game meal to be eaten 3-4 hours prior to the competition.
 This allows time for your body to digest and for you to go to the bathroom if needed before the start of the event.

-As the start time of the competition gets closer, you can continue fueling with a pre-game snack.
 Consuming a high-carbohydrate snack in the hour before activity can help provide an extra boost of energy for the upcoming competition.

 Pre-Game Meal Nutrient Needs

 The foundation of an athlete’s pre-game meal should be carbohydrates.
 Carbohydrates provide athletes with the energy needed to perform at their best.
-Building a pre-game meal centered around carbohydrates can help ensure athletes are well fueled for the upcoming event.

 What are Ways for Athletes to Get Carbohydrates with the Pre-Game Meal?